CordeiroLab/CordeiroLab.github.io/content/team.md

 </style>

->Rooted in diverse backgrounds spanning Biochemistry, Chemistry, and Biomedicine, our team brings together bright minds exploring the frontiers of molecular biosciences.
+>Rooted in diverse backgrounds spanning Biochemistry, Chemistry, Computational Biophysics, and Biomedicine, our team brings together bright minds exploring the frontiers of molecular biosciences.
 Our members are enrolled in cutting-edge MSc and PhD programs, with research that bridges molecular structure, microbial life, and biotechnology.

 **Curious about who we are?** Click on each photo to discover the people powering the science at Cordeiro Lab.